joachimnorden/A-text-based-game/README.md

 ### Code

--   The navigation bar came for the follow post [W3 school post](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp)
+-   The game "engine" was inspired by this [codepen](https://codepen.io/rzim2082/pen/jrWYJW)

--   The footer bar was inspired by Code Instutite Love Running Project.
+-   The buttons was inspired by this [codepen](https://codepen.io/kathykato/pen/gOOjgmPa)

+-   This post helped me with some flexbox issues I had [Stackoverflow](https://stackoverflow.com/questions/35578404/giving-wrapped-flexbox-items-vertical-spacing/35578723)

 ### Content

--   Inspiration for table data was found [here](https://mynewmicrophone.com/full-list-headphone-earphone-specifications-w-examples/)
+-   I wanna thank my physical post-it notes to help me keep track of the story.

 ### Media

--   The images used for the page were taken from [here](https://www.pexels.com/).
+-   The icon used were taken from [here](https://pixabay.com/vectors/paw-print-dog-cat-animal-pet-5892565/).

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Partner for helping me with the story.

 -   Tutor support at Code Institute for their support.